Vietnam.vn - Nền tảng quảng bá Việt Nam

-The family of Mr. Tran Van Tuong (41 years old) wakes up later than when they were in Hanoi, not rushing to prepare for a busy working day.
+The family of Mr. Tran Van Tuong (41 years old) wakes up later than when they were in Hanoi , not rushing to prepare for a busy working day.
 The whole family gathers around the dining table, enjoying breakfast.

-The son happily told his parents about his dreams last night, while Mr. Tuong and Ms. Mai Sau (36 years old) discussed work together, no longer worried about time or rushing to the company.
+The son happily told his parents about his dreams last night, while Mr. Tuong and Ms. Mai Sau (36 years old) discussed work together, no longer worrying about time or rushing to the company.

 "This is the life I want," Mr. Tuong shared after moving from Hanoi to live in Ninh Binh.